Sir William Stephenson Scholarship

 Tiana Tiede and Michael Grehan Intrepid Scholarship 2022 © UWinnipeg

-Tiana Tiede and Micheal Grehan are on different career paths but share a love for science that won them the prestigious Sir William Stephenson Scholarship for 2022.
-Both maintained a record of achieving academic success and demonstrating extensive community service and volunteerism during their time at The University of Winnipeg, which led to them securing the $9,000 scholarship.
+Tiana Tiede and Micheal Grehan, despite pursuing different career paths, both share a passion for science that earned them the esteemed Sir William Stephenson Scholarship for 2022.
+Throughout their time at the University of Winnipeg, they consistently achieved academic success while also engaging in extensive community service and volunteer work, which contributed to their receipt of the $9,000 scholarship.

 2019 – Bronwyn Delacruz and Julia Antonyshyn